Harika-SVL/IAM-CloudFormation/notes.md

     ]
 }
 ```
-* Generally to start and stop the ec2 instace it is implicit that user should be able to view/list instnaces
+* Generally to start and stop the ec2 instace it is implicit that user should be able to view/list instances
 * For Actions, resources, and condition keys for Amazon EC2 :

     [Refer Here : https://docs.aws.amazon.com/service-authorization/latest/reference/list_amazonec2.html ]